 The BOCC plays cricket for fun, for love of the game, yet competitively, with a will to win.
 The BOCC places high importance upon social interaction and a membership willing to contribute effort on and off the field.
 The BOCC places no restriction upon membership, save that of gentlemanly conduct.
 Club management is democratic and bound by its Constitution.
 The BOCC strives to uphold the notion of Cricket first, team second and the individual last.

-The BOCC is a co-founder and a proud supporter and participant in the Philadelphia International Cricket Festival.
+The BOCC is a co-founder and a proud supporter of the Philadelphia International Cricket Festival.

-The BOCC plays in the Greater Philadelphia Cricket League on Saturdays and Sundays and have qualified for the playoffs in the last two years.
+The BOCC plays in the Greater Philadelphia Cricket League and the Philadelphia Metropolitan Cricket League.
 We also go on tour to Toronto over the July 4 weekend and with friendly games all season long, plays an aggregate of over 60 matches a season.
 BOCC has also toured the UK in 2002, 2004, 2006, 2008, and 2010 and most recently Sarasota Florida in February, 2022.
 Touring is part of the club both travelling and hosting visiting sides; more tours are expected in upcoming years.
 Additionally, the club has a traditional pre-season curry party, Annual Awards Dinner and other fun/family friendly social events.
-There are organized net practices at our home ground which has a unique two side by side fields, a club house at Evansburg State Park in Collegeville from April thru September.
+There are organized net practices at our home ground which has a unique two side by side fields at Evansburg State Park in Collegeville from April thru September.

 ||Youth Cricket Director